 - Influences our future work plan based on our own findings and that of our regional performance

 How often does the Board meet?

-The Board meets four times a year at alternate locations around Wales.
+The Board meets three times a year at alternate locations around Wales.